nuwave/lighthouse/docs/master/api-reference/directives.md

 Validate an argument using [Laravel validation](https://laravel.com/docs/validation).
 """
 directive @rules(
     """
     Specify the validation rules to apply to the field.
     This can either be a reference to [Laravel's built-in validation rules](https://laravel.com/docs/validation#available-validation-rules), or the fully qualified class name of a custom validation rule.

     Rules that mutate the incoming arguments, such as `exclude_if`, are not supported by Lighthouse.
 Use ArgTransformerDirectives or FieldMiddlewareDirectives instead.
     """
     apply: [String!]!

     """
     Specify a custom attribute name to use in your validation message.
     """
     attribute: String

     """
     Specify the messages to return if the validators fail.
-  Specified as an input object that maps rules to messages, e.g. { email: "Must be a valid email", max: "The input was too long" }
     """
-  messages: RulesMessageMap
+    messages: [RulesMessage!]
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION

+"""
+Input for the `messages` argument of `@rules`.
+"""
+input RulesMessage {
+"""
+Name of the rule, e.g. `"email"`.
+"""
+rule: String!

+"""
+Message to display if the rule fails, e.g. `"Must be a valid email"`.
+"""
+message: String!
+}
 ```

 For example, this rule ensures that users pass a valid 2 character country code: